bahaamq/Todoapp/README.md

 # Todoapp
-simple todoapp with phone authentication , built with react natice.
+simple todoapp with phone authentication , built with react native.